 Jay and Polly Armour own 4 acres of permanent beds under continuous no-till using compost mulch methods.
 High-quality compost is made on the farm using innovative techniques and applied to control weeds and improve soils.

-Read more about Four Winds Farm in the Spring 2016 issue of Small Farm Quarterly.
+Read more about Four Winds Farm in the Spring 2016 issue of Small Farms Quarterly.

-Read more about Blue Heron Farm in the Summer 2016 issue of Small Farm
+Read more about Laughing Stock Farm in the Spring 2016 issue of Small Farms Quarterly.

 Goranson Farm – Dresden, ME